smhmic/ga-spy/examples/ga-rollup-tracking-gtm/README.md

 Currently ignoring `require` calls; generally cannot access mods from plugins with this method anyway (need to use Tasks API for that)

 Could skip linker:autoLink if using same ga cookie?
 And cid?
 And ..?
 In cases where these are custom values then vanilla autolinker will not cut it anyway ... so i think it can be always skipped.   ga("gtm286.require", "linker");  ga("gtm286.linker:autoLink", ["a.org", "b.org", "c.com"], false, false);

+For varying tids, does displayfeatures cookie name need to be updated? https://screencast.com/t/9U3Q40Uuo

 TODO: update config to be more flexible:
     filter : null, // Fn ran against each extra hit config on page load to determine which is active.
 If string, will be matched against `extraHit.filter` fields that are strings or regexes.